Cooperative diversity: Cooperative scheme

 where $\mathbf{w}$ is the linear combining weight which can be obtained to maximize signal-to-noise ratio (SNR) of the combined signals subject to given the complexity level of the weight calculation.

-Adaptive Scheme
+Adaptives scheme

 Adaptive scheme selects one of the three modes described above which are the direct, the non-cooperative, and the cooperative schemes relying on the network channel state information and other network parameters.

 Trade-off

 It is noteworthy that cooperative diversity can increase the diversity gain at the cost of losing the wireless resource such as frequency, time and power resources for the relaying phase.
 Wireless resources are wasted since the relay node uses wireless resources to relay the signal from the source to the destination node.
 Hence, it is important to remark that there is trade-off between the diversity gain and the waste of the spectrum resource in cooperative diversity.

-Channel Capacity of Cooperative Diversity
+Channel capacity of cooperative diversity

 In June 2005, A. Høst-Madsen published a paper in-depth analyzing the channel capacity of the cooperative relay network.